Michigan Seniors can Opt-out of Michigan Personal Injury Protection Benefits.

 - Seniors must have Medicare Parts A and B.

 - Spouses of Enrollees or any relative residents in the same household need to have health coverage or automobile insurance coverage that provides PIP medical benefits.

 What will Medicare Pay if you Opt-out of Michigan Personal Injury Protection?

-Medicare will pay for all approved services to enrollees that have an injury from an automobile accident and have no other available coverage.
+Medicare will pay for all approved services to enrollees who have an automobile accident injury and have no other available coverage.

 Medicare will not pay: